 Alignment Considerations

-A shared tuple type has clear advantages, hence has been implemented by BCL.
-This will be adopted by F# (unless very bad blocking issues are found, which is not expected)
+A shared tuple type is available in .NET 4.0 and is used by F#.

 F# is very performance-sensitive to its implementation of tuples.
 The following were essential F# criteria here before it was agreed to use a shared tuple type: